Skip to content

 16. What if I switch PMS systems later?

-These are the dental practice automation questions that matter most.
-Start with the workflow that's currently costing you the most in lost revenue or wasted staff time.
+These are the dental practice automation questions that matter most to owners ready to act rather than research forever.
+Start with the workflow currently costing you the most in lost revenue or staff time.
 For most practices, that's the phone.
-These dental practice automation questions usually end here because the answer is the same for almost everyone.
+Everything else waits until the two biggest leaks (missed calls and no-shows) are plugged.

 17. What should I automate first?

 Phone answering and appointment reminders.
 These two automations cover the two biggest revenue leaks in most dental practices: missed calls and no-shows.
 Together, they address the 38% of calls going unanswered (ADA) and the no-show rates that cost practices thousands per month.
-Everything else, recall automation, review requests, marketing campaigns, and email sequences, can come later.
+Everything else (recall automation, review requests, marketing campaigns, email sequences) can come later.
 Don't try to automate five things at once.
 Implement one, stabilize it, then add the next.
 The AI receptionist FAQ covers the phone answering piece with 30 questions worth of detail.

 18. How long does it take to see results from automation?